jcmf/imbroglio/README.md

 a tool for making browser-based interactive fiction

-## Hold it right there, buster.
-What is this "interactive fiction"
-of which you speak?
+## Hold on!
+What is this "interactive fiction" of which you speak?

 Like, in general?
 That's just a fancy name people use for text adventure games for your computer, where you read a description of